 Another example of the concept of a bakery website for which we presented the full design case study here before.
-Here is the animated version featuring interactions with the website: home page, a catalog of the offers and the page presenting a particular position.
-The designer followed the philosophy of minimalism which is user-friendly, attractive and informative.
+Here is the animated version featuring interactions with the website: home page, a catalog of the offers, and the page presenting a particular position.
+The designer followed the philosophy of minimalism which is user-friendly, attractive, and informative.
 Dark background supports the brand image with the idea of the elite and exclusive offer as well as set the ground for sophisticated presentation of the sold items.

 Randomizer for the online furniture store

 Here’s the concept of a randomizer that allows users to choose between many options of designer chairs in this case.
 However, the idea can be applied to any e-commerce digital product.
 This is a helpful thing as usually we don’t know what we want until we see it.
-Minimal and bold color palette and prominent item images make the interface helpful and intuitive for users.
+The minimal and bold color palette and prominent item images make the interface helpful and intuitive for users.

 Landing page for online farm grocery

-As a famous writer George Bernard Shaw once said, there is no sincerer love than the love of food.
+As famous writer George Bernard Shaw once said, there is no sincerer love than the love of food.
 This one is a landing page whose aim is to promote the shop of organic food.
-It is composed of several blocks presenting the products, highlighting some important aspects of service, call to actions and testimonials.
+It is composed of several blocks presenting the products, highlighting some important aspects of service, call to action and testimonials.